nirshtuhl/RateMyProfessorsAnalysis/README.md

 Now that I had full data (2620 reviews for 240 professors) for the Computer Science and Math departments, time to test some assumptions.

 ### Assumption 1: Difficulty ratings follow a normal distribution (bell curve)
-Seems like a justified assumption to test.
 I'd expect most professors to be of average difficulty, with rarest ratings being 1s (super easy) and 5s (super hard).
 The data seems to show that this is correct.

 ![](/rmppictures/difficultycounts.png "")